TwinFlame-Development/horoscopeAPI/README.rst

 The TwinFlame Horoscope API is for a developer who wants an API that provides horoscope info for zodiac signs for a recent day.
 The primary use-case of the API is to display daily or weekly horoscopes in an application.

-Feel free to contribute on `Github <https://github.com/TwinFlame-Development/horoscopeAPI>`_.
+Feel free to contribute on `GitHub <https://github.com/TwinFlame-Development/horoscopeAPI>`_.

 Why TwinFlame?
 ==========